persvr/perstore/README.md

 The function should generally return an array representing the result set of the query (unless the query creates a single aggregate object or value).
-Perstore is designed to leverage [http://github.com/kriszyp/rql](resource query language) for querying, and included stores use RQL, although stores can utilize alternate query languages.
+Perstore is designed to leverage [http://github.com/kriszyp/rql](resource query language) for querying, and included stores use RQL (although they may not implement every feature in RQL), although stores can utilize alternate query languages.

 add(object, directives) - Stores a new record.
 This acts similar to put, but should only be called when the record does not already exist.
 Stores do not need to implement this method, but may implement for ease of differentiating between creation of new records and updates.
 This should return the identifier of the newly create record.
+If an object already exists with the given identity, this should throw an error.

 construct(object, directives) - This constructs a new persistable object.
 This does not actually store the object, but returns an object with a save() method that